 (USE ADDITIONAL SHEETS IF NECESSARY TO FULLY ANSWER THE FOLLOWING QUESTIONS).

-Date: MARCH 22, 2016 1) Bidder's/Proposer's Legal Name: WESBACH ELETTIC Conp.
-OF LIT.
-2) Address of Place of Business: 300 NEWTOWN ND PLANNVIEW, NY 11803 List all other business addresses used within last five years: 3) Mailing Address (if different): 3) Mailing Address (if different): NA Phone: (516) 454.0023 Does the business own or rent its facilities?
-4) Dun and Bradstreet number: 01.
-272. 9169 5) Federal I.D.
-Number: 11.2354251 6) The bidder/proposer is a (check one): Sole Proprietorship Partnership Corporation X Other (Describe) 7) Does this business share office space, staff, or equipment expenses with any other business?
-Yes No X B) Does this business control one or more other businesses?
-Yes No 1⁄2 If Yes, please provide details: Does this business have one or more affiliates, and/or is it a subsidiary of, or controlled by, any other business?
-Yes X No If Yes, provide details.
-WELSBACH ELECTIC Cong.
-OF L.I.
-IS A WHOLY OWNED SUBSIDIARY OF EMCA GROUP, INC. 10) Has the bidder/proposer ever had a bond or surety cancelled or forfeited, or a contract with Nassau County or any other government entity terminated?
-Yes No L If Yes, state the name of bonding agency, (if a bond), date, amount of bond and reason for such cancellation or forfeiture: or details regarding the termination (if a contract).
+Date: 1) Proposer's Legal Name: WELSBACH ELECTRIC Corp.
+OF L.T.
+2) Address of Place of Business: 300 NEWTOWN RD, PLANNIEW, NY 11803 List all other business addresses used within last five years: 3) Mailing Address (if different): Phone: (516) 454.0023 Does the business own or rent its facilities?
+4) Dun and Bradstreet number: 01.272.9168 5) Federal I.D.
+Number: 11.2354251 6) The proposer is a (check one): Sole Proprietorship Partnership Corporation X Other (Describe) 7) Does this business share office space, staff, or equipment expenses with any other business?
+Yes No X If Yes, please provide details: 8) Does this business control one or more other businesses?
+Yes No X If Yes, pleat provide details: ise